jgammon612/fuse-introlab/README.md

 # Red Hat Agile API Integration Workshop - Microservices-based Managed API Integration

-This very simple lab will guide you to create your very first Fuse-based SpringBoot microservice project running on OpenShift.
-There are 4 sections in the labs.

-* Create a project that read from a database
-* Expose a restful API endpoint to access data in the database
-* Deploy your application on OpenShift
-* Manage and control the access to your API using 3scale

 ## Red Hat 3scale API Management Platform Account
 This lab focuses on the deployment and administration of Red Hat 3Scale.
 One deployment topology available is known as a *hybrid* approach.
 A *hybrid* Red Hat 3Scale deployment topology is one in which the 3Scale API gateway is self-managed in your own environment.
 This self-managed API gateway is in two-way communication with the hosted Red Hat 3Scale SaaS API Management Platform (AMP).